AFRICA

 44) Tests or criteria applied when a merger is assessed

-ComCo applies a ‘dominance-plus’ test.
-A merger can be prohibited only if:
+Under the "domiance-plus" test, a merger can be prohibited only if:

 • the merger would create or strengthen a dominant position that could eliminate effective competition; and